The Mestalla Stadium is the home of Valencia CF and is one of the oldest stadiums in Spain.

 Nomadic Backpacker emerging from the tunnel at the Mestalla Stadium:

-Some of the trophies that have been won by Valencia CF. They have won 6 league titles, 8 cups, 1 Super Cup of Spain, 3 UEFA Cups, 2 Super Cups of Europe and 1 UEFA Cup Winners Cup:
+Some of the trophies that Valencia CF has won.
+They have won 6 league titles, 8 cups, 1 Super Cup of Spain, 3 UEFA Cups, 2 Super Cups of Europe and 1 UEFA Cup Winners Cup: